-Sign up to receive my FREE Skyscanner Flight Hack ebook that is guaranteed to save you thousands on all your future trips.
+Sign up to receive my FREE ebook that walks you through the step by step process of saving thousands on all your future trips.
 Just click here or on the image below to get this and many more tips and money saving hacks sent straight to your inbox each month!

 2. PACKING EVERYTHING BUT THE KITCHEN SINK

 I used to be the type of person who would pack the contents of my closet into a suitcase meant for a family of 5 for a weekend at the beach.
 Mind you, the beach was a mere 30 minutes from my house.
 And it was usually only for a long weekend.

 What’s worse, I paid the excess baggage fee on almost every flight I booked.
 No budget airline wanted to refund me the baggage fee – even after telling them my traumatic stolen luggage story.